-Cogswell College has developed and implemented a transfer credit policy and implementation practices for consistent application to all students.
-Full and accurate disclosure of policies and practices are important to ensure to all Cogswell College transfer applicants that the transfer process is built on a strong commitment to fairness and effectiveness.
-Below you can find information related to credit transfers, your admissions advisor will be happy to help answer any questions or concerns you may have.
+Cogswell University of Silicon Valley has developed and implemented a transfer credit policy and executes practices for consistent application to all students.
+Full and accurate disclosure of policies and practices is important, to ensure to all incoming transfer applicants that the transfer process is built on a strong commitment to fairness and effectiveness.
+Below you can find information related to credit transfers.
+Your Admissions Advisor will be happy to help answer any questions or concerns that you may have.

 Transfer Credit Evaluation

-Award of transfer of credit toward program completion is based upon; 1) comparability of transfer credit to requirements of the specific course in a selected program of study, and 2) compliance with stated criteria for this credit at Cogswell College.
+Award of transfer of credit toward program completion is based upon 1) comparability of transfer credit to the requirements of a specific course in a selected program of study, and 2) compliance with stated criteria for this credit at Cogswell Polytechnical College.

-Criteria for consideration of transfer of credit are contingent on the following conditions:
+Criteria for the consideration of transfer of credit are contingent on the following conditions: